StefanoMammola/Mammola_et_al_ToL_research_interest/README.md

 Data and R script to reproduce the analyses in:

-Mammola S., et al. (2023) Drivers of species knowledge across the Tree of Life. eLife
+Mammola S., et al. (2023) Drivers of species knowledge across the Tree of Life. eLife, https://doi.org/10.7554/eLife.88251.1

 - Folder "Scripts":